-The Wyoming Department of Insurance and Wyoming Senior Citizens, Inc., are pleased to present the 2011 Buyer's Guide to Long-Term Care Insurance.
-This publication provides general information about Long-Term Care and Long-Term Care insurance and offers shopping tips.
+The 2014 Buyer's Guide to Long-Term Care Insurance is provided by the Wyoming Department of Insurance and the Wyoming State Health Insurance Information Program (WSHIIP), administered by Wyoming Senior Citizens, Inc. This publication provides general information about Long-Term Care and Long-Term Care Insurance and offers shopping tips.
 This publication was made possible with financial assistance, in whole or in part, through a grant from the Centers for Medicare and Medicaid Services (CMS), the federal Medicare agency.

-Many consumers see Long-Term Care insurance as just providing coverage for nursing home care.
+Many consumers see Long-Term Care Insurance as just providing coverage for nursing home care.
 In truth, these policies may offer a much larger range of services, such as home health care, adult day care, respite care, and intermediate and custodial care.
 Consumers must decide which coverage they want, and then shop for a policy that fits their needs.

 This Buyer's Guide was developed to help you decide which policy best fits your needs.
-Insurance companies which market Long-Term Care insurance in Wyoming were recently contacted to make sure they still offer Long-Term Care policies.
 Please keep in mind when reviewing this guide that additional companies may now have entered the marketplace, and some may have withdrawn since the publication of this booklet.

 This booklet is designed to answer basic questions you may have, and to identify questions that should be asked of the agent before a decision is made.
 In choosing a policy, there are other factors that need to be considered other than price and benefits.
 These items include claims handling, the company's financial strength, and reputation for service.
 Get comfortable with the agent.
 Talk to friends and family members about their experience with various companies.
-Consult with your local Wyoming State Health Insurance Information Program (WSHIIP) volunteer, or contact WSHIIP at 1-800-856-4398, or at (307) 856-6880 or visit our web site, www.wyomingseniors.com.
+Consult with your local Wyoming State Health Insurance Information Program (WSHIIP) volunteer, or contact WSHIIP at 1-800-856-4398 or at (307) 856-6880 or visit our administrator's web site, www.wyomingseniors.com.

 Finally, READ AND UNDERSTAND THE POLICY.
-The policy has a 30-day free-look period.
-If you decide the policy is not acceptable as it is written, you are entitled to return that policy during those 30 days and receive a full refund.
+The policy has a 30-day freelook period.
+If you decide the policy is not acceptable as it is written, you are entitled to return that policy during those 30 days and receive a full refund of your premium.